IntelligentSoftwareSystems/Galois/README.md

 - MPICH2 (>= 3.2) if you are interested in building and running distributed system applications in Galois
 - CUDA (>= 8.0) if you want to build distributed hetergeneous applications
+- Eigen (3.3.1 works for us) for some implementation variants of Galois applications
 - Doxygen (>= 1.8.5) for compiling documentation as webpages or latex files